 Training Year: Date:

-Consortium: Site:
+Training Site: Team:

-Fellow Name: Team:
+Fellow Name:

-Primary Supervisor:
+Primary Superviso or Name:

-Rating Measurement Description 1 = Inadequate At this point in the training program, the Fellow's performance never meets expectations for a post-master's fellow.
-A rating of "1" (Inadequate) prompts the supervisor to: 1) complete the Letter of Warning procedure in the Remediation process (see Appendix E of the Policy and Procedure Manual); and 2) complete a narrative describing the justification behind this rating.
-2 = Needs Improvement At this point in the training program, the Fellow's performance sometimes meets expectations for a post-master's fellow.
-A rating of "2" (Needs Improvement) prompts the supervisor to: 1) initiate the Focused Competency Guidance in the Remediation process (see Appendix D of the Policy and Procedure Manual); and 2) complete a narrative describing the justification behind this rating.
-3 = Meets Expectations At this point in the training program, the Fellow's performance consistently meets expectations for a post-master's fellow.
-A rating of "3" (Meets Expectations) indicates that Fellow's performance meets the competency requirements for fellows at the current stage of training.
+Rating Measurement Description 1 = Inadequate At this point in the training program, Fellow's performance never meets expectations for an ASW/AMFT/APCC fellow A rating of "1" (Inadequate) prompts the supervisor to: 1) Complete the Letter of Warning procedure in the Remediation Process (see Appendix F of the Policy and Procedure Manual); and 2) Complete a narrative describing the justification behind this rating.
+2 = Needs Improvement At this point in the training program, Fellow's performance sometimes meets expectations for an ASW/AMFT/APCC fellow.
+A rating of "2" (Needs Improvement) prompts the supervisor to: 1) Initiate the Focused Competency Guidance process (see Appendix F of the Policy and Procedure Manual), and 2) Complete a narrative describing the justification behind this rating.
+3 = Meets Expectations At this point in the training program, Fellow's performance consistently meets expectations for an ASW/AMFT/APCC fellow.
+A rating of "3" (Meets Expectations) indicates that Fellow's performance meets the competency requirements for fellows at that stage of training.